 “Ironically,” I add, “western medicine uses an extract made from the leaves touted as helpful for improving memory and cognition!”

-We continue walking (as it happens over to the red pine next) but I am thoughtful as we depart this life-affirming tree that I so love.
+We continue walking across the street (as it happens towards the red pine next) but I am thoughtful as we depart this life-affirming tree that I so love.

-In 1945, Hiroshima’s ginkgo trees were merrily growing when the A-bomb was dropped on the city incinerating everything in its wake, including trees.
-Growing more or less 1 mile from the epicenter of the blast, one particularly ginkgo tree had its trunk destroyed, but resprouted new leaves from their roots around the base of the trees.
-These and other tree species very near ground zero that came back from this annihilation became known as survivor trees (hibakujumoku, in Japanese) and are honored today with memorial plaques.
-They are remarkable symbols, their new buds leafing out every spring in an eternal cycle of growth and renewal.
+Early in the morning of August 6, 1945, Hiroshima’s ginkgo trees were happily growing when the A-bomb dropped on the city, incinerating everything in its wake including trees.
+Growing more or less 1 mile from the epicenter of the blast, one particular ginkgo tree had its trunk destroyed, but sprouted new leaves again from the roots around its base the following spring.
+This tree and other tree species very near ground zero that came back from near annihilation became known as survivor trees (hibakujumoku, in Japanese) and are honored today with memorial plaques.
+They are remarkable symbols of the eternal cycle of growth and renewal.
 They are ambassadors of enduring hope.

 My dad’s last breaths took place in the upstairs bedroom of the house that had been his home for 50 plus years.
-The ginkgos grow on the boulevard just outside where the room overlooks.
-Their leaves had already turned brilliant yellow weeks earlier, and then chosen their time to create an instant carpet beneath.
-Maple leaves had also fallen, as had the little-leaf linden’s on the front lawn.
+Two ginkgos grow on the boulevard just outside where the room overlooks.
+Their leaves had already turned brilliant yellow weeks earlier, and then had chosen their time to create a seemingly instant carpet of fallen leaves beneath as is the way with ginkgos.
+Maple leaves had also fallen, as had the leaves of the little-leaf linden on the front lawn.
 I was with him in the room when his eyes opened wide suddenly and looked into mine.
 His head came up off the pillow.
 I thought he had something to say, but he didn’t, only looked at me with a wondrous releasing of light from within and out of his eyes exactly like the luminous sky, vast, wide and wholly filled, and into which that light released.

-I have found a thing that endures – the wind.
-It is the same thing as my breath, pulling inside to every capillary crevice oxygen into my heart.
+I have found another thing that endures – the wind — the same thing as my breath, pulling inside to every capillary crevice oxygen into my heart.
 And therein lies another abiding thing.
 Love.
 Fanned to life with breath and air.
 Awake, aware, love needs no improvement, no upgrade, no change.
 It is its own creative life force, sufficient and enough.
 On immutable wings it floats, simple and free, upon streams of sunlight into everything.